Thank you to everyone who joined us for the 2023 whale watching season!

-Join us on the Atlantic Pearl during the summer and fall months, when migration patterns bring whales to the New York coast.
-Our captain is skilled at finding the best whale and dolphin watching spots, so keep your cameras and binoculars ready.
-You don’t want to miss your chance to see these majestic creatures as they move through the waves and leap from the water.
+Come aboard the Atlantic Pearl during the summer and fall months to witness the fascinating migration patterns of whales along the New York coast.
+Our captain is an expert at locating prime whale and dolphin-watching spots, so ensure your cameras and binoculars are ready for an unforgettable experience.
+Don't miss the chance to witness these majestic creatures as they gracefully move through the waves and leap from the water.
 Keep an ear out for the crew's insights on whales and other local wildlife - you might learn a thing or two along the way!

 What kind of whales can you see on one of our Whale Watching Cruises?

 Most of the whales you will see on our trips will be Humpback Whales and Bottlenose Dolphins, but there are lots of other whales that live in the Atlantic Ocean.
 Below you will find information on the species we see most frequently.

 Bottlenose dolphins are found throughout the world in both offshore and coastal waters.
 They get their name from their short thick snouts and are generally gray in color.
 These dolphins can be between 6-13 feet in length and weigh between 300-1,400 pounds.
 They have a lifespan of 40-60 years and enjoy a diet of fish, squid, and crustaceans like crabs and shrimpMore Information on Bottlenose Dolphin

 Short-Beaked Common Dolphin

 Common dolphins are one of the most abundant dolphins in the world.
 Adults reach about 6 feet in length and weigh up to 170 pounds.
 These dolphins have very distinctive body coloration.
 They have a dark gray cape that extends from their head to their dorsal fin where a "V" is visible on both sides.
 Starting behind the head is a yellow/tan panel followed by a light gray color at the rear of the body.
 Common dolphins eat a diet of fish and squid.More information on Short-Beaked Common Dolphin